Over Four Decades of Analysis and Forecasting

 From 2001 to 2013, Professor Sam Thomas combined his research and intellect to provide his analysis of the economy as the presenter.
 His notable expertise in integrating the global macro business cycle with practices in corporate finance strategy and investment strategy added another dimension to the forecast.

-Today, the Bowers Luncheon attracts business leaders from Northeast Ohio's financial service, legal, healthcare, and manufacturing industries, as well as guests from neighboring states.
+The Bowers Luncheon attracts business leaders from Northeast Ohio's financial service, legal, healthcare, and manufacturing industries.
+In the past decade, non-profit organizations and governments have expanded the audience base.